zellwk/dotfiles/windows.md

-# WIndows installation instructions
+# Windows installation instructions

 ## Enable Windows Subsystem for Linux (WSL)

 Follow instructions from [this blog post]() to enable WSL.

 Note: This repository is configured for Ubuntu 18.04.
 If you install a different version, you might need to download a different version for MongoDB in [`apt.sh`](windows/apt.sh).

 ## Run `setup.sh`

 What this does:

 1. Updates apt
 2. Installs Node and other binaries.
 (See [`apt.sh`](windows/apt.sh))
 3. Sets npm permissions
 4. Installs npm clis (see [npm.sh](shared/npm.sh) for a list of installed clis)
 5. Create symlinks for dotfiles
 6. Create hardlinks for Auto Hot Key startup scripts.
 (See [this blog post]() for details)

 Regarding Auto Hot Keys:

 1. This blog post explains why
 2. Change location of Ctrl, Alt, Win modifiers and other mappings.
 (See [`change-key-mappings.ahk`](windows/startup-scripts/change-key-mappings.ahk) for the changes).
 3. Creates snippets.
 These snippets are usually used for writing and other purposes.
 Not for coding.
 See [`snippets.ahk`](windows/startup-scripts/change-key-mappings.ahk) for snippets).

 ## Run ./zsh-install.sh